rust-lang/book/src/ch12-01-accepting-command-line-arguments.md

 To enable `minigrep` to read the values of command line arguments we pass to it, we’ll need a function provided in Rust’s standard library, which is `std::env::args`.
-This function returns an *iterator* of the command line arguments that were given to `minigrep`.
-We haven’t discussed iterators yet (we’ll cover them fully in Chapter 13), but for now, you only need to know two details about iterators: iterators produce a series of values, and we can call the `collect` method on an iterator to turn it into a collection, such as a vector, containing all the elements the iterator produces.
+This function returns an iterator of the command line arguments that were given to `minigrep`.
+We’ll cover iterators fully in Chapter
+13. For now, you only need to know two details about iterators: iterators produce a series of values, and we can call the `collect` method on an iterator to turn it into a collection, such as a vector, containing all the elements the iterator produces.

 Use the code in Listing 12-1 to allow your `minigrep` program to read any command line arguments passed to it and then collect the values into a vector.